 If your iPhone X is experiencing any of the above issues and you’re unable to resolve them yourself, try contacting Apple Support or visit one of its stores to see if they can sort you out.

 While Apple’s latest flagship handset has received mostly positive reviews — check out DT’s in-depth, hands-on look at the iPhone X — its whopping $1,000 price tag has proved prohibitive for many consumers.
 Indeed, many have been opting instead for the more reasonably priced iPhone 8 and iPhone 8 Plus at $700 and $800, respectively.
-Recent reports even suggested Apple has drastically reduced production numbers of the iPhone X for the first three months of 2018 following lackluster sales over the holiday season.
+Recent reports even suggested Apple has drastically reduced production numbers of the

 The iPhone X launched to great fanfare toward the end of last year.
 Apple’s flagship phone is the first in its line to use facial recognition to unlock the device.
 Other new features include an edge-to-edge display, wireless charging, and it’s the first iPhone to do away with the home button.
 However, it seems some people are having a problem getting used to the new design.

 - Samsung just copy-and-pasted iOS 16’s lock screen in its One UI 5 beta